UWIT-IAM/gcp-docs/docs/new-ingress.md

 If you don't have the public and private key for `yourdomain.uw.edu` then you will need to create a new one.

 1. Create an InCommon CSR for `*.yourdomain.uw.edu` if you want to serve multiple applications in a cluster with the same certificate.
-Use the [documentation here](https://wiki.cac.washington.edu/display/infra/Obtain+a+Certificate+from+the+InCommon+CA).
-   - For example, if you are serving `app1.yourdomain.uw.edu` then the Common Name (CN) in your CSR could be `*.yourdomain.uw.edu`
+Use the [wildcard cert documentation](https://wiki.cac.washington.edu/display/infra/Wildcard+Certificate+Requests) or the [normal one](https://wiki.cac.washington.edu/display/infra/Obtain+a+Certificate+from+the+InCommon+CA) as needed.

 2. Save your certs to your filesystem as `yourdomain.uw.edu.crt` and your private key as `yourdomain.uw.edu.key`.
 This is only temporary and you can delete them when done with this guide.